 Just like me, she would start to have cravings and then eat a ton of cheese in ridiculous ways!

-• Cheese sandwiches
+- Cheese sandwiches

-• Whole hunks of cheese
+- Whole chunks of cheese

-• Picking the cheese off pizza
+- Picking the cheese off the pizza

-Now you may not be vegetarian …
+Now, you may not be vegetarian …

 These two reasons – not eating enough and not getting enough fat — are what almost all food cravings mean.
-If you are eating food but not getting full this can help explain why.
+If you are eating food but not getting full, this can help explain why.

 Your Body Needs Fat

-• Fat helps protect the vital organs of your body
+- Fat helps protect the vital organs of your body

-• Fat digests slowly and keeps you full for longer
+- Fat digests slowly and keeps you full for longer

-Generally speaking, the healthy range of fat for men is around 10-20% of body weight whereas for women the healthy range is 20-35%.
+Generally speaking, the healthy range of fat for men is around 10-20% of body weight, whereas for women, the healthy range is 20-35%.

 You need fat!

-Best idea is to try mixing things up!
+The best idea is to try mixing things up!

 Why Do I Crave Dairy Products And Eggs?